 - Are they healthy and long lived?

 What is a Burmese cat?

 Today’s Burmese cats can trace their roots back to a single ancestor.
 A female cat named Wong Mau.
 Originally from Burma, Wong Mau was brought to America in 1930 and bred with a Siamese.
 This Burmese Siamese cat was used to create the Burmese breed so popular among cat lovers today.

 First officially recognised by the Cat Fanciers Association in 1936, the breed has since undergone many subtle changes.
 Today the CFA recognises two different types of Burmese – the American Burmese and the British or European Burmese.
 The latter emerged in the 1940s and 1950s when British breeders began mixing the original Burmese with Siamese and British shorthairs.

 Sometimes labelled ‘velcro cats’, the Burmese breed has a tendency to trail its owners from room to room.
 Burmese cats love their people.
 Affectionate, loyal, playful and trusting, these cats form an almost dog-like bond with their owners.
 They have even been known to play fetch with their toys.

 Burmese cats thrive on affection and attention.
 They love to interact with people and have no qualms about noisily demanding attention.
 If you’ve ever met one, you’ve probably heard it coming.
 They are a vocal and confident breed, chattering and rumbling to grab the limelight.

-For this reason, Burmese cats are a bad choice for people who spend long periods away from home or cannot give these people-oriented animals the attention they deserve.
+Burmese cats are a bad choice for people who spend long periods away from home or cannot give these people-oriented animals the attention they deserve.
 However, they make great family cats as they integrate well with small children and are docile, loveable playmates.

 In general, Burmese are more likely to enjoy curling up in your lap than climbing the furniture.
 They are also very neat and do not tend to make mess – being easily trained to use a litter box.